jeremyrhyde/viam-rplidar/README.md

 ## Known Supported Hardware

-Support for the following RPLiDAR hardware is provided in through this module.
+Support for the following RPLiDAR hardware is provided in this module.
 The table is not complete and subject to change.
 In order to test out the module for your specific setup, it is recommended you run the integration tests provided.

 | Devices             | Mac OSX |  Linux  |
 |---------------------|---------|---------|